 What is connective memory and how have digital networks, repositories, archives and recording devices facilitated an upsurge in remembering?
 This seminar will focus on the use of digital technologies for remembering, issues of privacy, security and personal identity, as well as concerns over the right to forget in a digital age.
 This seminar provides a bridge to Phase 2.

 Jo Garde-Hansen, Anna Reading and Andrew Hoskins (eds), 'Introduction', in Save As….Digital Memories (Houndmills: Palgrave Macmillan, 2009)

 Viktor Mayer-Schönberger, Delete: The Virtue of Forgetting in the Digital Age (Princeton: Princeton UP, 2011)

 Phase 2 – ‘Memory, Heritage and Responsibility’

-The seminar this week will focus on the intersections between the dicipline of history and the rise of memory studies.
-Following a disucssion of the implications for historical research, we will engage with documents in the MRC in order to explore the overlaps between individual memory and wider historical and political events such as repression, persecution, exile and activism (examples from the Chile archive, but students can explore other holdings, e.g. the Amnesty International and Trade Union collections, depending on their interests).
+The seminar this week will focus on the intersections between the discipline of history and the rise of memory studies.
+Following a disucssion of the implications for historical research, we will engage with oral history to explore the overlaps between individual memory and wider historical and political events such as repression, persecution, exile and activism.

 Phase 3 – ‘Memory Goes Global’